Sexuality in South America: Today's sexualities

 To understand the current situations of violence, marginalisation, discrimination and concealment that exist in the indigenous peoples, societies, cultures and member states of Abya Yala regarding non-heterosexual, bisexual, transgender, transsexual and intersex persons, it is necessary to study and have an objective historical perspective of the processes of conquest.

 This process has taken place since 1495 throughout the length and breadth of this continent, both by French, English, Portuguese, Spanish and other delegations.

 It can be seen that homophobia, biphobia and transphobia have their roots deeply related to machismo and religious fundamentalism that was brought from Europe, English, Portuguese, Spanish and other delegations, that was brought from Europe to these lands and that considered other sexual and gender practices as disgusting, dirty, unnatural and sinful, leaving these ideas rooted in our cultures until today, with the same myths but with different rites.

-Homosexuality
+Same-sex practices

-South America has followed the global trend of normalisation of homosexuality and legalisation of same-sex marriages.
+South America has followed the global trend of normalisation of same-sex practices, homosexuality and legalisation of same-sex marriages.

 For more information see the page of LGBT rights in the Americas.